cockroachdb/docs/v21.2/security-reference/config-secure-hba.md

 ## Step 3: Tighten the authentication configuration

-Next, we'll configure our cluster to only allow SQL connection attempts from our jumpbox.
-This means that in order to acces the cluster, someone will need not only the username and password (which could be guessed or stolen), but will also need access to the jumpbox.
-Manage permissions to access the jumpbox using Google Cloud's IAM, and make sure that users in your Google Cloud organization are required to use two-factor authentication.
+Next, we'll configure our cluster to only allow SQL connection attempts from our jump box.
+This means that in order to access the cluster, someone will need not only the username and password (which could be guessed or stolen), but will also need access to the jump box.
+Manage permissions to access the jump box using Google Cloud's IAM, and make sure that users in your Google Cloud organization are required to use two-factor authentication.

-Returning to the SQL console, let's set our authentication configuration to limit access to the jumpbox.
+Returning to the SQL console, let's set our authentication configuration to limit access to the jump box.
 This configuration is accessed as a [cluster setting](../cluster-settings.html).

 Run `SHOW CLUSTER SETTING server.host_based_authentication.configuration;` to view your current authentication configuration, which should be in its default state, which displays as empty: